Get engagement insights delivered to your inbox

 4. Reward and recognize employees

 Everyone wants to be recognized for their good work and achievements, but many employees feel their efforts go largely unnoticed.
 One way to remedy that is through HR tech tools and cloud-based platforms such as Achievers that encourage peer-to-peer recognition.
 Whether it comes in the form of leaderboards, awards or social and monetary recognitions, these tools keep employees engaged by recognizing achievements and creating a fun, friendly competition in the workplace.
 In fact, 75% of employees who were recognized by their manager once a month reported being satisfied with their job.

 5. Stay connected

 At 43 percent of all employed Americans, a greater number of employees than ever before are spending at least part of their time working remotely.
 While remote working on its own has been connected to higher employee engagement and greater employee satisfaction, it’s still important to make the employee experience as smooth as possible.
 Meeting with workers at their home office will require some different approaches and balance acts – consider exploring communication and web conferencing tools to keep in touch without a keyboard.
 If your remote workers need to use a variety of different systems during the course of their work, APIs can be used to tie disparate platforms together into a convenient and efficient whole.

-No company can thrive without happy, motivated workers.
+Our list of five creative ways to engage employees is a great start to enhance the employee experience, but let’s always remember, the list is endless.
+Always keep an open mind and think out of the box when it comes to fresh, innovative ways to engage your workforce.
+No company can thrive without happy, motivated, and engaged workers.
 In fact, companies with engaged employees typically outperform those without by up to a staggering 202 percent.
-By leveraging the technologies laid out above, you can streamline your HR responsibilities and help foster a friendly, productive environment that encourages your employees to reach their full potential.
+By leveraging the technologies and ideas laid out above, you can streamline your HR responsibilities and help foster a friendly, productive environment that encourages your employees to reach their full potential.